OleSkaar/Plunder/Index/Combat.md

 When the attacker scores a Wound, they can specify what type of attack they want to make, and where the attack is made: head, torso, right or left arm, right or left leg.
 Attack types are listed on the weapon's stats.

 ### Critical Hits
 If the attacker rolls a natural 20, the attack is always a hit.
-Additionally, the target receives a Wound that lasts until the end of their next turn, and their armor is damaged and takes one Notch.
+Additionally, the target receives a Wound that lasts until the end of the next round, and their armor is damaged and takes one Notch.
 Roll on the Wound Table for the hit location to determine the Wound’s nature.

 ### Instant Death
 If a character would gain a Wound and the damage is equal to their maximum HP, they instead die instantly.